 Once a merger, joint venture or even significant international expansion gets under way people get scooped up in the craving to count things; how many, what are the attached liabilities, how can we reduce them, what are the expected synergies and so on.
 We typically look at these values in terms of current cost in the manner prescribed by traditional accounting methods.
-We spend less time on the potential for value creation or more importantly value destruction from this resource.
+We spend less time on the potential for value creation or more importantly value destruction from the resources purchased.

-Studies have indicated that a high percent of business combinations do not deliver the value promised because of the inability of employees to work together effectively.
+Studies have indicated that a high percent of business combinations do not deliver the value promised because of the inability of employees to effectively work together.

-Enormous energy goes into bringing a transaction to completion and usually only after the celebrations are done do thoughts turn to utilising acquired employees.
-Meanwhile that same group is polishing resumes and working the recruitment market.
+It requires enormous energy to bring a transaction to completion and usually only after the celebrations are done do thoughts turn to how we plan to utilise acquired employees.
+Meanwhile the employees in question are polishing resumes and working the recruitment market.

-If the objective is simply to acquire assets then there is little downside but don’t underestimate the damage a departing group of disgruntled employees can do on their way through the exit.
+If the objective is simply to acquire assets then there is little downside but don’t underestimate the damage a departing group of disgruntled employees can do on their rush to the exit.
 Most transactions even if only through a transition, require employees to integrate and work together.

 What was it that made the target business so attractive?
 The workers and staff who are now looking for new employment and who will take with them significant enterprise knowledge?
 The features that attracted the acquirer, created by this engaged team are now in the process of disappearing.